Podcasts Can Be Hard to Find

 The application starts with this statement:

 Many people enjoy listening to audio content, such as by tuning to a radio show or subscribing to a podcast and playing a podcast episode.
-For example, people may enjoy listening to such audio content during a commute between home and work, while exercising, etc. In some cases, people may have difficulty identifying specific content that they would enjoy listening to, such as specific shows or episodes that align with their interests.
-Additionally, in some cases, people may have difficulty finding shows or episodes that are of a duration that is convenient for them to listen to, such as a duration that aligns with a duration of a commute.
+For example, people may enjoy listening to such audio content during a commute between home and work, exercising, etc. In some cases, people may have difficulty identifying specific content that they would enjoy listening to, such as specific shows or episodes that align with their interests.
+Additionally, in some cases, people may have difficulty finding shows or episodes that are convenient for them to listen to, such as a duration that aligns with a duration of a commute.

 It focuses on solving a specific problem – people being unable to identify and listen to audio content.